AnkieFan/NotesDumpingGround/IS/5_RL.md

   + Samples are not IID

 ### SNES: Separable Natural Evolution Strategy
++ Maintains a Normal distribution for each gene
++ No standard selection, reproduction & mutation
++ Update similar to gradient

 ### Estimating the gradient
 $\mathbb{E}_\pi [Q^\pi (s,a) \nabla_\theta log(\pi(s,a,\theta))]$